-The 2022 WHO verbal autopsy instrument
+The 2022 WHO Verbal Autopsy Instrument

-V1
+V1.3

-© World Health Organization 2017
+© World Health Organization 2025

 Some rights reserved.
-This work is available under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 IGO license (CC BY-NC -SA 3.0 IGO creativecommons.org/licenses/by-nc-sa/3.0/igo/).
+This work is available under the Creative Commons Attribution-NoDerivatives 3.0 IGO license (CC BY-ND 3.0 IGO; https://creativecommons.org/licenses/by-nd/3.0/igo/).

-Under the terms of this license, you may copy, redistribute the work for non-commercial purposes, provided the work is appropriately cited, as indicated below.
+Under the terms of this license, you may copy and redistribute the work, provided the work is appropriately cited, as indicated below.
 In any use of this work, there should be no suggestion that WHO endorses any specific organization, products or services.
 The use of the WHO logo is not permitted.
-You are not allowed to adapt the work.
-If you create a translation of this work, you should add the following disclaimer along with the suggested citation: "This translation was not created by the World Health Organization (WHO).
-WHO is not responsible for the content or accuracy of this translation.
-The original English edition shall be the binding and authentic edition".
+This license does not allow you to produce adaptations of the work (including translations) without permission from WHO.